-Clubs: Sports, music, languages, drama, coding, art and dance clubs are run after school.
+Sports, music, drama, coding, gardening, art and dance clubs are run before and after school.
 Information is given about these as they commence.
 We also provide a breakfast club at 8.00am – 8.45am and have an after school club run by Energy Kidz.
 For current prices, please contact the school.

 If you have any other questions or concerns, please feel free to speak to: